Visheshbons/self-driving-car/README.md

 ### 25 Lanes

-In the 25 Lanes mode, you drive with an overpowered car with ridiculously high steering sensitivity.
-Unlike the other game modes, this version lets you see the road in actual vision.
-It also has the greatest death screen of all time.
-Here, you can also break using your spacebar, which is 3 times more powerful than your acceleration.
+In the 25 Lanes mode, you drive with an overpowered car with ridiculously high steering sensitivity. / Unlike the other game modes, this version lets you see the road in actual vision. / It also has the greatest death screen of all time. / Here, you can also break using your spacebar, which is 3 times more powerful than your acceleration. / It also shows you your Y value as a score. /
 It is great! (`Car.maxSpeed = infinity`)

 ## Some good starter `bestBrain`s